GAGA: Gaussianity-Aware Gaussian Approximation for Efficient 3D Molecular Generation

 \section{Experiments}

-In this section, we empirically evaluate our proposed method on standard molecular generative benchmarks.
-We describe the experimental setup, introduce evaluation metrics, and report quantitative results for both generation quality and efficiency.
-The details of the Gaussianity test settings are provided in Appendix~\ref{Appendix:Gaussianity_Test_Settings} and Appendix~\ref{Appendix:Experimental Settings}, respectively.
+In this section, we empirically evaluate the proposed method on standard molecular generation benchmarks.
+We present the experimental setup, define the evaluation metrics, and report quantitative results on both generation quality and efficiency.
+Additional details on the Gaussianity tests and experimental configurations are provided in Appendix~\ref{Appendix:Gaussianity_Test_Settings} and Appendix~\ref{Appendix:Experimental Settings}, respectively.